krishaamer/green-filter-research/research/literature/design.md

 # Design for Sustainability {#design-for-sustainability}

-## Introduction {#introduction}
+## What is Sustainability? {#what-is-sustainability}

+*Sustainability* was first mentioned in 1713 by *Hans Carl von Carlowitz* in the context of forestry in his seminal book (Hannß Carl von Carlowitz (1713)) discussing sustainable forest management, today known as *sustainable yield* of *natural capital* required to maintain *ecosystem services* (Peter Kareiva et al. (2011)).
+Contemporary studies have shown *biodiversity* as one key factor to maintain delivery of ecosystem services (Le Provost et al. (2022)).

-Sustainability encompasses all human activites, making a ***design for sustainability*** an over-arching challenge across all industries.
+***Designing for Sustainability*** encompasses all human activites, making a ***design for sustainability*** an over-arching challenge across all industries.

 “Global CO2 emissions from energy combustion and industrial processes1 rebounded in 2021 to reach their highest ever annual level.
-A 6% increase from 2020 pushed emissions to 36.3 gigatonnes (Gt)” ((**ieaGlobalEnergyReview2022?**))
+A 6% increase from 2020 pushed emissions to 36.3 gigatonnes (Gt” (IEA (2022))

+Growing public understanding of how nature works and intersects with our use of money.

+## Design for Circularity {#design-for-circularity}

+Dull, Deborah.
+Circular Supply Chain: 17 Common Questions (How Any Supply Chain Can Take the Next Step) .
+Amazon Kindle.
+Kindle Edition.

 ## Population {#population}